312school/312-kops-common/README.md

     # to list contexts in your current ~/.kube/config
     kubectl config get-contexts

-    # DANGER ZONE: to delete cluster.
+## DANGER ZONE: To delete cluster:
     # Use this also to start from scratch if you mess up somewhere in the installation process.
     make destroy